-Please refer to section 11 of this manual for additional guidance regarding the methods of vehicle inspection during the CDL skills exam.
+Please refer to Section 11 -or - Section 11M of this manual for additional guidance regarding the methods of vehicle inspection during the CDL skills exam.

 Step 1: Vehicle overview

 Approaching the Vehicle.
 Notice general condition.
 Look for damage or vehicle leaning to one side.
 Look under the vehicle for fresh oil, coolant, grease or fuel leaks.
 Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low hanging wires, tree limbs, etc.).